Childhood nudity: Late 19th and early 20th centuries

-Early America saw the rise of a subculture of boys and young men who swam nude in any available body of water.
+America saw the rise of a subculture of boys and young men who swam nude in any available body of water.
 Local ordinances often prohibited nude swimming, but they frequently went unenforced or involved very young children who did not receive punishment.
 In 1907, Nashville, Tennessee deputy sheriffs took no action to stop men and boys from swimming nude in the Cumberland River outside of populated areas.
 As urbanization in the Northern United States brought this activity into public view, cities and towns responded by constructing swimming pools that continued nude swimming.
 Outdoor nude swimming in isolated American summer camps also existed as a socially accepted practice usually, but not always, segregated by gender.

-Photographs, some published in LIFE, depicted boys swimming and showering nude while behaving as they would while dressed.
-Although American society banned and near universally disapproved of homosexuality during this time period, these activities did not have homoerotic overtones and did not receive disapproval from conservative movements of the time.
+Farm & Wilderness camps in Plymouth, Vermont were clothing optional from their beginning in 1919 until the late 1980s.